mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

-For Java, refer to the following sample to define an agent that initializes the `MCPToolset`:
+For Java, refer to the following sample to define an agent that initializes the `McpToolset`:

 ```java
 package agents;